kontaktio/kontakt-ios-sdk/README.md

 ---

-###Swift
+### Swift

 #### Generics and Nullability

-Our SDK uses nullability and generics annotations added in Xcode 7 which means that the Kontakt.io iOS SDK is very easy to use with swift 2.0.
+Our SDK uses nullability and generics annotations added in Xcode 7 which means that the Kontakt.io iOS SDK is very easy to use with swift.

 #### Bridging Header
 Create a new header file from the **File** menu and name it **<i>YourProjectName</i>-Bridging-Header.h**.